Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 54
   scene_title: "Just please stop"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene54.jpg
-  narration: "<p>What is it this part with sieges that go nowhere?
+  narration: "<p>What is it this episode with sieges that go nowhere?
 It’s worse than nothing happening at all.
 Massive death is only entertaining if it has some actual result.
 Maybe we should have just let Raoni play simcity.</p>"
 - scene_number: 55
   scene_title: "Prepare yourselves"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene55.jpg